binckbank-api/client-js/README.md

 ### How to start

 Contact Binck with the announcement you want to develop an application using the API.\
-Binck will provide you an online form where you can enter the details of the application.
-Important are the name of the application, the scopes (ordering, quotes, news, or only viewing) and the redirect URL.
+This can be done by submitting [this form](https://forms.office.com/Pages/ResponsePage.aspx?id=nKeZuuhuoEGdeKUD8EWjg11k67ZtZP5HvG9oP_FLXKxUQjVBUUlSUUxWQk1YNEhJVkNUSDhGTVI4SC4u "Form to request a client able to connect with the OpenApi"), where you can enter the details of the application.
+Important are the name of the application, the required scopes (ordering, quotes, news, or only viewing) and the redirect URL.
 This is the URL used to redirect the user to, after signing in.

 ### Next step